sanikk/algolabra/documentation/implementation_document.md

 Started late.
 Catching up.

+The doublelinked list required needs to know next in line at the time it is popped.
+This required some modifications.

 ## Usage of LLMs

 ChatGPT is assisting me to consider possible grids faster.
 Elevation map of Helsinki to